learn-compsci/mathematical-techniques/content/Unit 1.md

 2. We call $q$ the consequent.
 3. When the antecedent (which is $p$ here) is true, then $q$ must be true.
 4. When the antecedent (which is $p$ here) is false, then it does not matter what $q$ is, $p \to q$ is always true.
-5. When the consequent (which is $q$ here) is true, then it does not matter what $p$ is,  $p \to q$ is always true.

 You might wonder at this point "why is it defined this way?" and you will see the answer when we start doing mathematical proofs with them.
-The answer is line an onion, there's many layers to it:
+The answer is like an onion, there's many layers to it:

 1. At a beginner level, the answer is that "It is actually quite intuitive to think of it that way."
 2. At an intermediate level, the answer is that "A lot of the proofs line up and things work out."